 |Projected Sales and Use Tax Collections, Exclusive of Meals Tax|

-Any shortfall between dedicated sales tax revenue and the base revenue recertified on May 10, 2010 will be made up by quarterly transfers from the General and Highway Funds, pursuant to the MOU and Chapter 10, Section 35T(b).
-Should you have any questions on the calculation of this amount, please feel free to call me.
+Any shortfall in dedicated sales tax revenue from the base revenue certified on March 1, 2012 will be made up by quarterly transfers from the General Fund, pursuant to Chapter 10, Section 35T(b) and the Memorandum of Understanding between the MBTA, the Treasurer’s Office, the Executive Office of Administration and Finance, the Comptroller’s Office and DOR.
+Should you have any questions about the calculation of the dedicated sales tax revenue, please feel free to call me.

 Martin J. Benison

-Senator Stephen C. Panagiotakos, Chairman Senate Ways and Means
+Senator Stephen Brewer, Chairman Senate Ways and Means

-Representative Charles A. Murphy, Chairman House Ways and Means
+Representative Brian Dempsey, Chairman House Ways and Means

 Douglas Howgate, Senate Ways and Means Budget Director